Lcoper/spsc/readme.txt

-Git is a version control system.
+Git is a version control system add change1.
-Git is free software.
+Git is free software add change1.